 In certain circumstances the amount of income that a child earns during an income year can affect eligibility for Family Tax Benefit.
-Your child will not be an FTB child where they earn \$13,361 or more during the income year and they:
+Your child will not be an FTB child where they earn \$13,775 or more during the income year and they:

-- are aged 5 to 15 and not studying full-time, or - are aged 16 to 19 and are not in full-time secondary study or are exempt from this requirement, or - are aged over 19.
+- are aged 5 to 15 and not studying full-time, or - are aged 16 to 17 and are not in full-time secondary study or are exempt from this requirement.

-- A claimant must be living in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - a New Zealand citizen who arrived on a New Zealand passport, or - a holder of a temporary visa subclass 070, 309, 310, 447, 451, 695, 785, 786, 787, 820 or 826, or a holder of a Criminal Justice Stay Visa issued specifically for the purpose of assisting in the administration of criminal justice in relation to the offence of people trafficking, sexual servitude or deceptive recruiting. - Child must meet the above requirements or must be living with the claimant. - Family Tax Benefit may be claimed during a temporary absence from Australia. - The base rate of Family Tax Benefit Part A may continue to be paid for up to three years of a temporary absence from Australia.
-However, some recipients (certain temporary visa holders) may not be paid at all, or only in limited circumstances. - More than the base rate of Family Tax Benefit Part A can generally only be paid for up to 13 weeks of a temporary absence from Australia.
-However, the length of your last return to Australia, or the type of visa you hold, may affect your entitlement during your absence from Australia.
+- · A claimant must be living in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - a New Zealand citizen who arrived on a New Zealand passport, or - a holder of a temporary visa subclass 070, 309, 310, 447, 451, 695, 785, 786, 787, 820 or 826, or a holder of a Criminal Justice Stay Visa issued specifically for the purpose of assisting in the administration of criminal justice in relation to the offence of people trafficking, sexual servitude or deceptive recruiting. - The child must meet the above requirements or must be living with the claimant. - Family Tax Benefit may be claimed during a temporary absence from Australia. - The base rate of Family Tax Benefit Part A may continue to be paid for up to three years of a temporary absence from Australia.
+However, some recipients (certain temporary visa holders) may not be paid at all, or only in limited circumstances. - From 1 January 2013 more than the base rate of Family Tax Benefit Part A can generally only be paid for up to six weeks of a temporary absence from Australia.
+However, the length of your last return to Australia, or the type of visa you hold, may affect your entitlement during your absence from Australia. - Children are also affected by the above rules if they leave Australia.